vmsaif/reversibleLearning/Documents/i2_worksheet.md

 https://code.cs.umanitoba.ca/3350-winter-2021-a03/group5app-comp3350-a03-group5/-/issues/44

-The SOLID violation is a logic class breaking the single-responsibility priinciple, as the CalendarLogic class is doing all the calendar logic and logic for events as well, lowering cohesion.
+The SOLID violation is a logic class breaking the single-responsibility principle, as the CalendarLogic class is doing all the calendar logic and logic for events as well, lowering cohesion.